 University of Maryland doctoral dissertations from 1997 to the present and master's theses from December 2003 to the present are available through Proquest Dissertations & Theses Global.
-UM only Because of licensing agreements, this database can be used only by current faculty, staff, and students of the University of Maryland, College Park.
+Because of licensing agreements, this database can be used only by current faculty, staff, and students of the University of Maryland, College Park, and authorized users from other subscribing institutions.

-In some cases, a second, circulating copy of a thesis or dissertation is available in the McKeldin Library stacks or the appropriate branch library.
-Researchers should check the UM Libraries Catalog for the exact location of circulating copies.
+In some cases, a second, circulating copy of a thesis or dissertation is available in one of our branch libraries.
+Researchers should check the UMD Libraries Catalog for the exact location of circulating copies.

 Located on the first floor of Hornbake Library North, the Maryland Room serves as the reading room for Special Collections and University Archives.
 All materials from our collections must be viewed in the reading room.